-

 One of the best parts of working at 18F is the focus on meaningful, mission-driven projects.
 But which projects?
 We asked everyone across the organization to tell us what they've most enjoyed working on.
 Here are their responses.

-Continue reading about We asked over 100 of our coworkers: What have you loved working on? -
+We asked over 100 of our coworkers: What was your path to 18F?

 People have joined 18F from a variety of different backgrounds.
 We asked them to tell us how they got to 18F, and over 100 of them did.